-Accounts disagree on whether Lippershey’s original instrument was made with a convex and a concave lens providing an upright image, or two concave lenses providing an inverted image, but they agree that the instrument provided three-times magnification of distant objects.
+Accounts disagree on whether Lippershey’s original instrument was made with a convex and a concave lens providing an upright image, or two concave lenses providing an inverted image, but they agree that the instrument provided 3 times magnification of distant objects.
 The idea for the “Dutch perspective glass” spread quickly.
 Word reached Italy in 1609 and Galileo created his own modified version.
 By the end of the year, he had built a telescope that could magnify 20 times.
 He was the first to turn it skyward for a concerted series of astronomical observations.
-With his new instrument, Galileo discovered Jupiter’s four largest moons, observed a supernova, verified the phases of Venus, and observed sunspots.
+With his new instrument, Galileo discovered Jupiter’s four largest moons, observed the complete phases of Venus verifying the Copernican theory of the solar system, and observed sunspots.

 Telescope development has come a long way from Lippershey’s original design.
 Astronomers now have access to ground-based reflecting telescopes that use mirrors instead of lenses, radio telescopes that opened new regions of the electromagnetic spectrum, and space-based telescopes that are free of the limits imposed by our atmosphere.
 In this era of modern mega-telescopes which can look so far back into the past of the universe, it is ironic that the inventor of astronomy’s most essential instrument might never be known for sure.